TosbackCgusBridge-Bot/CGUs-versions/Geico/Privacy Policy.md

 Access and Correction of Personal Information

-If you are a resident of Arizona, California, Connecticut, Georgia, Illinois, Maine, Minnesota, Montana, Nevada, New Jersey, North Carolina, Oregon, or Virginia, you have the right to access and correct the personal information that we have collected about you.
-Upon your request we will provide you with a notice of our insurance information practices that describes how those rights may be exercised.
+If you are a resident of Arizona, California, Connecticut, Georgia, Illinois, Maine, Minnesota, Montana, Nevada, New Jersey, North Carolina, Oregon, or Virginia, you have the right to access and correct the personal information that we have collected from or about you.
+To do so, simply contact GEICO's customer service department.
+If you'd like to correct information that you provided to us, our representative will make the appropriate adjustments to GEICO's records.
+If you wish to correct personal information provided to GEICO by a third party (such as a credit rating agency) the representative will provide you with the applicable third party's contact information.

 Upon the request of residents of other states, we will take reasonable steps to verify the accuracy of the personal information in our records.